A Comprehensive Guide to Motorcycle Licensing in Victoria

 You must be at least 18 years old.

-You must hold a valid car licence OR pass a motorcycle learner knowledge test.
+You need a valid car license or to pass a motorcycle learner knowledge test.

 2️⃣ Book and Complete a Motorcycle Permit Assessment

-This is where you actually get on a bike under the watchful eye of a trainer.
-You’ll learn:
+Here's the fun part.
+You’ll get on a bike under the supervision of a trainer.
+You’ll cover essential skills like:

 Basic controls (brakes, throttle, clutch)

-These are run by approved training providers like Stay Upright.
-It’s usually a 2-day course, ending with an on-bike test and a written test.
+Approved training providers, like Stay Upright, offer these assessments.
+Typically, this is a 2-day course finishing with an on-bike test and a written evaluation.

-Must only ride a LAMS-approved bike (Learner Approved Motorcycle Scheme).
+Ride only LAMS-approved bikes (Learner Approved Motorcycle Scheme).

-Your Learner Permit is valid for 15 months — plenty of time to get experience.
+Your Learner Permit lasts for 15 months—ample time to gain experience.

-Once you’ve clocked at least 3 months on your Ls (and you feel confident), you can step up.
+After at least 3 months on your Ls and feeling confident, you can advance.

 1️⃣ Book Your Motorcycle Check Ride

-The check ride must be completed at least one month before you do your Probationary license test.
+This is an additional coaching session aimed at preparing you for your next test.
+It must be completed at least one month before your Probationary License test.

 2️⃣ Take the Motorcycle Licence Assessment

-Another practical test with an approved provider.
-It checks your:
+Another practical test awaits you, conducted by an approved provider.
+This assessment will evaluate:

-If you nail it, you move up to a Probationary Licence (red P).
+If you successfully pass, you'll upgrade to a Probationary Licence (red P).

 Display P-plates.